amasoft-dr/cabinets.js/README.md

-When writing independent Stores that are going to be combined you need to set-up, your mind and know that they are going to be attached as a sub-store on the root newly combined Store and you need a way to access your specific state sub-store because the state that is passed to maps, interceptors and reducers will have  every sub-store attach to it, so you can have access to all substores that are combined too,
+When writing independent Stores that are going to be combined you need to set-up, your mind and know that they are going to be attached as a sub-store on the root, newly combined Store and you need a way to access your specific state sub-store because the state that is passed to maps, interceptors and reducers will have  every sub-store attach to it, so you can have access to all substores that are combined too,